What is Capital Gains Yield (CGY)?

 However, Mark’s dividend gain yield is 50/100 = 50%, which is greater than what John receives.

 Which investment would be considered superior?

 Both John’s investment into XYZ and Mark’s investment into ABC give a total gain of 55%.
 Thus in isolation, it is difficult to interpret much about an investment from its Capital Gain Yield alone.
 In fact, it is possible for an investment to give a positive total return (total gain) despite posting a capital loss.

 Consider the case where the price of company ABC falls from $100 to $95, but ABC gives a dividend of $60 per share.
 The total gain would remain 55% (5% capital loss and 60% dividend gain).

 In practice, every dollar that is paid out as a dividend is a dollar that the company cannot reinvest back into its business.
-Therefore company XYZ will be seen as a company with high growth potential because profits of XYZ are redirected back into the company’s growth and not distributed to shareholders, whereas company ABC will be seen as a company with low growth potential because its profits are distributed to shareholders and not used for company growth.
+Therefore, company XYZ will be seen as a company with high growth potential because its profits of XYZ are redirected back into the company’s growth and not distributed to shareholders, whereas company ABC will be seen as a company with low growth potential because its profits are distributed to shareholders and not used for company growth.

 Practical Applications of Capital Gain Yield (CGY)

 Because the calculation of Capital Gain Yield only involves the market price of a security over time, it can be used to analyze the degree of fluctuation in the market price of a security.